 - A schedule of disinfection times for surfaces and toilets should be kept.

 - Disposable eating utensils must be used when serving food on airplanes and in airport lounges.

-- Ensure good ventilation in all places, especially gathering places, and reduce the temperature in airport lounges in general and in airplanes in particular.
-It is preferable to provide the airport lounges and airplanes with the necessary equipment to monitor and measure air quality if possible.
+- Ensure good ventilation in all places inside the airport, especially common places, and reduce the temperatures in general in airport lounges and in the airplanes in particular.

 - Air filters for ventilators, especially air conditioners, must be changed or cleaned periodically.

-- Allow restaurants and prayer places to open while following preventive protocols.
+- Allow restaurants and prayer places to open while following the preventive protocols.

 - Duty free shops allowed to open with an emphasis on sterilizing items periodically and providing sterilizers in visible places of the shops if possible.

-- It is preferable to have a waste no-touch bin, and waste must be disposed of continuously.
+- It is important to have a waste no-touch bin, and waste must be disposed of continuously.

-- Reduce the number of passengers inside buses and maintain physical distance between them while transporting to and from airplanes.
+- Allowing the full capacity of buses and canceling spacing while transporting passengers to and from airplanes.

 Inside the Terminal – Staff